 Each country study begins with an outline map for students to fill in and a table for students to write in key information they will glean from their resource books.
 A few paragraphs of information about the country are followed by activities listed under the headings: Geography, History and Biographies, General References, Literature, Language Arts, Science, Activities, Bible, Holidays and Celebrations, and Travel and Tourism.

 “Geography” lists terms for children to learn, although some lessons omit the geography category.
 “History and Biographies” lists titles of books to read that are primarily biographies of famous people related to the country as well as missionaries.
-Some lessons include audio recommendations such as the “Mr. Bach Comes to Call” CD (Classical Kids Audio) for studying about Johann Sebastian Bach during the study of Germany.
+Some lessons include audio recommendations, such as the “Mr. Bach Comes to Call” CD (Classical Kids Audio), for studying about Johann Sebastian Bach during the study of Germany.
 “General References” are books that offer broader coverage of the history and/or culture.
 For example, a few of the books listed for the study of Spain include Discovering Spain (Leahy), Looking at Spain (Powell), and Spanish Food and Drink (Pellicer).
 “Literature” selections sometimes overlap history books with biographies, but these are a mix of classic and modern literature that might be more entertaining than historically educational.
 For example, Favorite Fairy Tales Told in Spain is among the literature for Spain.
 “Language Arts” generally refers you back to the beginning of the book for a list of suggested language arts activities that can be used with all countries.
 Occasionally, there will be another suggestion such as that for Mexico: “Make a question and answer book on Volcanoes.
 Refer to the Big Book of Books and Activities, page 98.”
-“Science” suggestions might include reading from core books such as Magnificent Mammals, or using lessons from Considering God's Creation.
+“Science” suggestions might include reading from core books, such as Magnificent Mammals, or using lessons from Considering God's Creation.
 While many science sections concentrate on animals and their habitats, some veer off into other topics such as the study of volcanoes for Mexico.
 Occasionally, there will be hands-on activities such as building a birdhouse or coloring a page.
 “Activities” offer suggestions for coloring, mapwork, musical recordings to listen to, field trips, foods to make (often with recipes from Eat Your Way Around the World but sometimes from included recipes), crafts, or larger projects such as cheese making (for the study of the Netherlands).
 The “Bible” section lists verses related to lesson topics that can be used for memory work or copy work.
 “Holidays and Celebrations,” a category that appears only in selected lessons, lists URLs for websites or books such as Festivals of the World: Kenya (Kagda).
 The “Travel and Tourism” category lists contact information for each country.

 I haven't yet mentioned a special lesson that appears about a third of the way into the book, “Christmas Around the World.”
 This section is obviously best used during the Christmas season.
 It has the same format as other lessons.
 However, while it presents Christmas customs from many countries, it skips map work and geography terms.
 The “History and Biographies” category features only St. Nicholas.
 Science focuses on deer and reindeer.
 Activities are all related to Christmas.
-This is nice way to keep “school” happening through the holiday season when it's tough to keep children focused on academics
+This is a nice way to keep “school” happening through the holiday season when it's tough to keep children focused on academics

 Cantering the Country

 Cantering the Country journeys through the United States, including the District of Columbia.
-It is very similar to Galloping the Globe as it teaches the geography while highlighting the stories of historical figures.
+It is very similar to Galloping the Globe as it teaches geography while highlighting the stories of historical figures.
 Science addresses the trees, flowers, birds, rocks, and minerals for each state as well as other science topics that relate to particular states.
 These might be wildlife topics, but they also include technology, weather, ecosystems, engineering, and other science-related topics.

 Categories are similar to those in Galloping the Globe, although “Bible” is replaced by “Character.”
 Students study character traits reflected in state mottoes and state flag pledges in a humanist fashion rather than with reference to the Bible.
 Some of the traits covered include patriotism, courage, kindness, inventiveness, discipline, and orderliness.